-- (e) Construction contracts Revenue is recognized when the performance of contractually agreed tasks have been substantially rendered using the cost recovery and percentage-of-completion methods.
-Provisions for estimated losses on uncompleted contracts are made in the period in which such losses are determined. - (f) Gaming revenues Revenue is recognized from net wins from gaming activities which represent the difference between coins and currencies deposited into the gaming machines and the payments to customers and, for other games, the difference between gaming wins and losses. - (g) Revenue from hotel operations Revenue from hotel operations is recognized when services are rendered.
-This is presented under Revenue from Rendering of Services (see Note 23). - (h) Sales from Company-operated quick-service restaurants Revenue from restaurant sales operations are recognized when the services are rendered, that is, food and beverage products or promotional items purchased by customers have been delivered and accepted by the customers. - (i) Franchise revenues Revenue from franchised McDonald's restaurants (including the restaurant operated by a joint venture) includes continuing rental, royalty and management fees.
+- (f) Gaming revenues Revenue is recognized from net wins from gaming activities which represent the difference between coins and currencies deposited into the gaming machines and the payments to customers and, for other games, the difference between gaming wins and losses. - (g) Revenue from hotel operations Revenue from hotel operations is recognized when services are rendered.
+This is presented under Revenue from Rendering of Services (see Note 23). - (b) Sales from Company-operated quick-service restaurants Revenue from restaurant sales operations are recognized when the services are rendered, that is, food and beverage products or promotional items purchased by customers have been delivered and accepted by the customers. - (i) Franchise revenues Revenue from franchised McDonald's restaurants (including the restaurant operated by a joint venture) includes continuing rental, royalty and management fees.
 These are recognized in the period earned. - (j) Rentals Rental income is recognized on a straight-line basis over the duration of the lease terms.
 For tax purposes, rental income is recognized based on the contractual terms of the lease.
 Advance rentals and refundable rental deposits, if any, are recorded as deferred rental.
 Deferred rental, specifically the refundable rental deposit, is measured at amortized cost using the effective interest rate method. - (k) Interest Revenue is recognized as the interest accrues taking into account the effective yield on the asset. - (l) Dividends Revenue is recognized when the right to receive the payment is established.